venelinpetrov/db-my-store/documents/RnD_Notes.md

 Let's model the simplest scenario where we just keep track of all quantities and update them when a change occurs.

-Another important change: `quantity_in_stock` should not be a field of `product_variants` anymore, to should be part of `inventory` instead.
-This will also allow to suport different quantities in different warehaouses (if needed) which in itself suggests that quantity is not really a property of a variant.
+Another important change: `quantity_in_stock` should not be a field of `product_variants` anymore, it should be part of `inventory` instead.
+This will also allow to suport different quantities in different warehaouses (if needed) which by itself suggests that quantity is not really a property of a variant.
 This will also improve queries performance because we just need to perform a direct lookup by id which is straighforward.

-Altohough to mentioned in the initial requirements, it is worth considering an `inventory_movements` table that will keep track of all changes.
+Altohough it's not mentioned in the initial requirements, it is worth considering an `inventory_movements` table that will keep track of all changes.
 This will make it possible to track and debug all changes in the inventory.
 So let's do that as well.

 Add `trg_after_inventory_movement_insert` trigger to ensure inventory_levels are properly adjusted when there is a new entry in `inventory_movements`